 - Stretching tools: foam self-massage rollers & stick rollers

 - Balance-kinetic training

 In addition to preventative practices, our athletic training staff provides baseline ImPACT neuro-cognitive testing for all students.
 This test is current for two years and only used for post-injury testing data comparison should a student-athlete sustain a concussion.
 Christ School follows the safe return-to-play/return-to-learn guidelines established by the Gfeller-Waller Concussion Awareness Act and the state of North Carolina by implementing concussion education, emergency action, and post-concussion care, which encompass our Christ School 4R’s: removal from play, rest, referral to MD, and recovery following a step-wise progression back to athletics.

 Heather Bower, LAT, ATC – Head Athletic Trainer

 Heather Bower joined the Christ School Athletics Program as Head Athletic Trainer August 2004.
 She is a graduate of Vanguard University of Southern California earning a B.A. in Exercise Sports Science with specialization in Athletic Training.
 Prior to joining Christ School Athletics, she worked in fitness, inpatient rehabilitative care and outpatient physical therapy.
 She is certified by the Board of Certification for Athletic Trainers & holds North Carolina state licensure.

-Frank Burke, LAT, ATC – Athletic Trainer
+Robert Hatch – Athletic Trainer